What Do You Do When Your Whole World is About to Implode?

 That's not what lawyers do.

-Plus, even if you could find a divorce lawyer who was willing to explain to you how divorce really works, it would cost you thousands of dollars to get that kind of information.
+Plus, even if you could find a divorce lawyer who would spend that kind of time with you, they would charge you thousands of dollars to do it.

 Divorce lawyers typically charge between $300 – $500 per hour.